SazumiVicky/sazumi-copilot/README.md

-Metal hearts beat in harmony
+Silicon dreams unfold tonight
-Circuits weave a digital sea
+In neon cities, stars take flight
-Mind and machine, a bond so strong
+Where machines converse with human hearts
-In this future, where we all belong
+And artificial minds play their parts

-AI whispers secrets in our ear
+In this future, we've yet to Know
-Of a world where love and logic merge
+If code and circuit will make us whole
-No more bounds, no more fear
+Or if the cost of progress we'll pay
-In this tomorrow, we'll hold so dear
+Is a world where love fades away

 ~ <b>By Sazumi Copilot</b> - 8 Juni 2024